 A set designer is often responsible for researching the historical setting of a production and developing a set that portrays the facts accurately.
 Designers who work in large theaters may collaborate with the production's director and with the costume, sound and lighting designers to create a unified look.
 Smaller theaters often ask a set designer to perform other design jobs in addition to working on the set.

 According to O*Net Online, 78% of set and exhibit designers held a bachelor's, master's or professional degree (www.onetonline.org) in 2016.
 Most designers major in theater arts or a similar field.
 Many drama departments offer a concentration in design technology, scenic design or a related area for students interested in set design.

 Theater design students typically take classes such as drafting, drawing and history of the theater.
 They work on student or community productions during their college years and may receive academic credit for internships and practicums.
 Employers often prefer to hire designers with volunteer or paid experience in the field.
-According to the U.S. Bureau of Labor Statistics (BLS), jobs for set and exhibit designers should increase by about 7% from 2014-2024.
-The BLS also states that the median annual salary for set and exhibit designers in 2015 was $49,530.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for set and exhibit designers should increase as fast as the average from 2018-2028.
+The BLS also states that the mean annual salary for set and exhibit designers in 2018 was $61,020.